-Version Effective Date Summary of Changes 4.01 April 2009 Updated to incorporate Victorian jurisdictional metrology material to support Victorian AMI rollout 4.01a 15 July 2011 The extension of retail contestability to business customers consuming between 50 - 150 MWh per annum in Tasmania.
+Versio n Effective Date Summary of Changes 4.01 April 2009 Updated to incorporate Victorian jurisdictional metrology material to support Victorian AMI rollout 4.01a 15 July 2011 The extension of retail contestability to business customers consuming between $50 - 150$ MWh per annum in Tasmania.
 5 31 October 2011 Updated to incorporate provisions of NER Change: Provision of Metering Data Services and Clarification of Existing Metrology Requirements.
 5.10 1 January 2014 Introduction of FRC in Tasmania 5.20 1 March 2014 Updated to incorporate provisions of NER Change: National Electricity Amendment (Small Generation Aggregator Framework) Rule 2012 ERC 0141 and text corrections 5.30 15 May 2015 Updated to incorporate traffic signal dimming, introduce type 65 substitutions and text corrections.
 6.00 1 December 2017 Updated to incorporate: National Electricity Amendment (Expanding competition in metering and related services) Rule 2015.
 No.12; National Electricity Amendment (Embedded Networks) Rule 2015 No. 15; and National Electricity Amendment (Meter Replacement Processes) Rule 2016 No. 2.
-6.1 20 May 2020 Updated to include Substitution Type 69 Linear interpolation substitution type for accumulation metering installations.
-7.0 1 October 2021 Updated for National Electricity Amendment (Five Minute Settlement) Rule 2017 No. 15 7.01 1 October 2021 Updated to include changes for the Metering ICF Package 2020 consultation, the changes are for the following Information Change Requests (ICFs): • ICF_025 Removal of 'N' Metering Data Quality Flag 7.011 1 October 2021 Version placeholder for v7.0 and v7.01 consolidation 7.02 24 October 2021 Update to incorporate National Electricity Amendment (Wholesale demand response mechanism) Rule 2020 No. 9 7.03 14 March 2022 Updated to include changes for the Metering ICF Package 2020 consultation, the changes are for the following Information Change Requests (ICFs): • ICF_020 Changes to the clause 4.2 of the SLP to avoid confusion with the terms validation vs verification 7.1 1 May 2022 Updated to incorporate National Electricity Amendment (Global Settlement and Market Reconciliation) Rule 2018 No 14 7.2 1 May 2022 Updated to include changes for the Metering ICF Package 2020 consultation, the changes are for the following Information Change Requests (ICFs): • ICF_021 Removal of End User Details from the Inventory table 7.21 1 May 2022 Updated to reflect: inclusion of Cross Boundary inflow to a Profile Area in NSLP calculation, and detail of Scaling Factors that are currently used in CLP calculation.
-7.3 1 May 2022 Version placeholder for v7.01, v7.02, v7.03, v7.1, v7.2 and v7.21 consolidation
+6.1 20 May 2020 7.0 1 October 2021 Updated for National Electricity Amendment (Five Minute Settlement) Rule 2017 No. 15 7.01 1 October 2021 Updated to include changes for the Metering ICF Package 2020 consultation, the changes are for the following Information Change Requests (ICFs): • ICF_025 Removal of 'N' Metering Data Quality Flag 7.011 1 October 2021 V6.01, 7.0 & 7.01 consolidated 7.02 24 October 2021 Update to incorporate National Electricity Amendment (Wholesale demand response mechanism) Rule 2020 No. 9 7.021 24 October 2021 v7.011 and v7.02 Consolidated 7.03 1 May 2022 Updated to include changes for the Metering ICF Package 2020 consultation, the changes are for the following Information Change Requests (ICFs): • ICF_020 Changes to the clause 4.2 of the SLP to avoid confusion with the terms validation vs verification 7.1 1 May 2022 Updated to incorporate National Electricity Amendment (Global Settlement and Market Reconciliation) Rule 2018 No 14 7.2 1 May 2022 Updated to include changes for the Metering ICF Package 2020 consultation, the changes are for the following Information Change Requests (ICFs): • ICF_021 Removal of End User Details from the Inventory table 7.21 1 May 2022 Updated to reflect: inclusion of Cross Boundary inflow to a Profile Area in NSLP calculation, and detail of Scaling Factors that are currently used in CLP calculation.
+7.3 1 May 2022 Consolidated v7.021, v7.03, v7.1, v7.2 and v7.21 as part of Retail Electricity October 2021 Consultation.
+7.4 TBC Updated to incorporate National Electricity Amendment (Regulated stand-alone power systems) Rule 2022